 Who should use Redefy?

 Is Redefy legitimate?

-- Redefy has made major changes to its corporate structure several times since launching
+- Redefy has made major changes to its corporate structure several times since it launched in 2011

 - It’s had to raise a ton of money from investors to pay for those changes and/or keep the business afloat